ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo chown www-data:www-data /var/www/html/ -R`

 ### Configure apache to use self signed SSL certificate
-This section is identical for **Ubuntu 22.04, Lubuntu 20.04 and Raspbian**.

 `sudo nano /etc/apache2/conf-available/servername.conf`   # And added the line `ServerName localhost` in this file